Skip to main content

 Junior ISAs

 Individual Savings Accounts for children or Junior ISAs were introduced in November 2011 replacing Child Trust Funds.
-They are long term, tax-free savings accounts for children who
+They are long-term, tax-efficient savings accounts for children who

 • are under 18